Bounding Main: August 2019

 Paimpol, in Brittany, north-west France, was the site of Bounding Main's 2019 tour, where they performed at the "Festival du Chants de Marin de Paimpol".
 This event, in the French region of Brittany, brings in world-class performers from all points of the compass.
 This was the festival's 30th anniversary, titled "Best of", and was Bounding Main's second appearance at the festival.
 Their music was included on the festival CD, "Festival du Chant de Marin Gouel Kan Ar Vartoloded".

 February 2020

 In February 2020, Bounding Main performed at the International Sailors' Song Festival, "Shanties 2020" in Kraków, Poland.
 This marked Bounding Main's second appearance at this popular shanty festival.
 Bounding Main was the recipient of the "Hat of Krakow" award.
 Additionally, Christie Dalby and Gina Dalby were honored with the "Figurehead 2020" award at this festival.

 February 2021

 In February 2021, Bounding Main was asked to participate in the 40th anniversary of the International Sailors' Song Festival, "Shanties 2021".
 Their music was broadcast on Friday, February 26, 2021, from Kraków, Poland.
 The annual festival was moved to a virtual format in response to the COVID-19 pandemic.

+March 2022

+In March 2022, Bounding Main opened for The Longest Johns North America "Smoke & Oakum Tour" when they came to the Chicagoland area.
+The concert was held at the Evanston SPACE concert hall.